 The third point is the language’s general complexity.

-Some languages use a complex and different writing system or script and this can have a significant impact on whether a language is difficult to learn or not.
+Some languages use a complex and different writing system or script, and this can have a significant impact on whether a lingo is challenging to learn or not.
 For example, Japanese, Mandarin, and Korean have a complicated and unusual writing system and many levels of formality.
-That is why for an Indian or English speaker, mastering one of these East Asian languages is a tall order.
-On top of that, all the 3 scripts used for these 3 different languages are quite different.
+That is why, for an Indian or English speaker, mastering, one of these East Asian languages is a tall order.
+On top of that, all three scripts used for these three different languages are quite different.

 Then languages such as Finnish, Polish, Hungarian, Russian are difficult because of complicated grammatical structures and too many case system.
-Few languages like Vietnamese, Mongolian, Cantonese are hard to acquire because of the complexity of the sound system i.e. tricky pronunciation and unusual tones.
+Few tongues like Vietnamese, Mongolian, Cantonese are hard to acquire because of the complexity of the sound system, i.e., tricky pronunciation and unusual tones.

-On the other hand, several languages are well-structured in a way that makes them easier to understand — simple grammar rules, fewer language irregularities and phonetic sounds that aren’t frequently broken.
+On the other hand, several languages are well-structured in a way that makes them easier to understand.
+The simple grammar rules, fewer language irregularities, and phonetic sounds that aren’t frequently broken.
 Italian, Portuguese, Norwegian, Swedish, and Romanian are some of the popular languages that are easy to learn.
 That is the reason these are classified in a variety of easy category of language learning.

 4. Passion and Reasons for learning a new language

-While your reasons to learn a new language may differ from mine, both of us still need an essential hallmark to succeed in our language learning quest — passion.
+While your goals to learn a new language may differ from mine, both of us still need an essential hallmark to succeed in our language learning quest — passion.

-The easiest language for you is the one that appeals to you in so many ways.
-If you enjoy studying a particular language, it could look easy, or at least fun to learn.
-If you pick a language of your interest, regardless of benefits associated with it, you are most likely to excel your language goals easier, quicker and allows for quick improvement.
+The most straightforward language for you is the one that appeals to you in so many ways.
+If you enjoy studying a particular tongue, it could look manageable, or at least fun to learn.
+If you pick a tongue of your interest, regardless of benefits associated with it.
+Then, you are most likely to excel your language goals easier, quicker, and allows for immediate improvement.

 The truth is language learning takes time.
 And the reason why most people struggle to learn a language is that they have low-key passion for the corresponding language.
 That is the reason a significant majority don’t go further than an elementary’s level.

-What most people don’t realize that If you don’t have enough motivation and try to learn a language which you are not interested in, will make it look difficult even if it’s not.
-If you’re highly passionate about any language, you’re going to persevere and scale through whatever hurdles it contains.
+What most people don’t realize that If you don’t have enough motivation and try to learn a language which you are not interested in.
+It will make it look difficult even if it’s not.
+If you’re highly passionate about any specific one, you’re going to persevere and scale through whatever hurdles it contains.

-To sum up, you are most likely to achieve the objective irrespective of language difficulty if you develop a passion to learn a language.
+To sum up, you are most likely to achieve the objective irrespective of language difficulty if you develop a passion for learning a language.

 5. Resources Available to learn a new language

-With the right language learning methods and effective study material, you can make quick progress and therefore quick results.
+With the right language learning methods and useful study material, you can make quick progress and therefore, fast results.

 You can find zillions of websites, apps, study material and resources for popular languages like French, German or Spanish.
 You will never be concerned about not able to find resources but which one to use.

-However, if you are keen to learn one of the not so popular languages, you have limited options when it comes to audio lessons, books, practice with the natives, teachers and so on and so forth.
+However, if you are keen to learn one of the not so popular languages.
+Then, you have limited options when it comes to audio lessons, books, practice with the natives, teachers, and so on.
 It can rapidly become a high level of frustration when you feel like your progress is stagnating for a shortage of enough resources.

 In the past few years, I have received several queries about learning Swedish, Norwegian, Dutch, and other uncommon languages.
-Unfortunately, to my knowledge, there is no learning centre in India offering any course in these languages.
+Unfortunately, to my knowledge, there is no learning center in India, offering any course in these languages.
 On top of that, there is a scarcity of study material or websites that can help.
 These languages, even though easy to acquire, is too tough to learn.

 The Final Words

-This article is just a glimpse of the next two articles — Easiest and Most Difficult language to Learn.
-Well, okay I haven’t written that yet.
+This article is just a glimpse of the next two pieces — Easiest and Most Difficult Language to Learn.
+Well, okay, I haven’t written that yet.
 But I’ll write soon.
 If you’ve any question, Feel free to share your views in the comments.